gabrielasieben/hygineCenterProjectrepo/README.md

 ```

 **importance?**
-- does the hygine center need to find more donors?
+- does the hygiene center need to find more donors?
 - which article is the most popular?
 - which article have to be refill sooner then others?

 4. **average of volunteers working per day**